shakombo/Cryptocurrency-Closing-Price-Prediction/README.md

 market_cap_global: Total available supply multiplied by the current price in USD
 percent_change_24h: Percent change in price since 24 hours ago

+**DESCRIPTION
+FILES**
+Contains the target.
+This is the dataset that you will use to train your model.

+Train.csv
+3.3 MB
+Resembles Train.csv but without the target-related columns.
+This is the dataset on which you will apply your model to.

+Test.csv
+1.6 MB
+Shows the submission format for this competition, with the ‘id’ column mirroring that of Test.csv and the close column containing your predictions.
+The order of the rows does not matter, but the names of the id must be correct.

+SampleSubmission.csv
+72.9 KB
+This notebook will help you make your first submission to this competition.
+If when you click download it opens a different tab, ctrl-S and it will download for you.

+StarterNotebook.ipynb
+163.2 KB

 https://zindi.africa/competitions/cryptocurrency-closing-price-prediction/data